Cyril Briggs: Communist Party membership

 Briggs joined the Communist Party of America (CPA) in 1921 as a result of direct solicitations to join the still underground movement made by Rose Pastor Stokes of the CPA and Robert Minor of the rival United Communist Party.
 Briggs later recalled in a letter to historian Theodore Draper that his motivation for joining the Communist movement related to the domestic policy of Soviet Russia towards its national minority groups and to the fledgling Soviet state's explicitly anti-imperialist foreign policy.

 In his communication with Draper, Briggs was explicit that the establishment of the ABB both predated his personal association with the Communist movement as well as the influence of Soviet domestic and foreign policy:

 "You are quite correct in assuming that the Communist Party had no part in initiating the organization of the Brotherhood.
 Nor did the Brotherhood owe its inspiration to the Communist movement.
 It was certainly already in existence when I had my first contact with the Communists, through the visits of Rose [Stokes] and Bob [Minor] to my office at 2299 Seventh Avenue [New York City].
 Nor did the Communists inspire the ABB program you have seen.

 "After I, Dick Moore, and some other members of the Supreme Council joined the CP, we sought to and succeeded in establishing a close relationship between the two organizations."

 Briggs would remain an active member of the Communist Party, USA (CPUSA) throughout the decade of the 1920s.
 In 1925 the African Blood Brotherhood was dissolved and replaced with a new organizational entity, the American Negro Labor Congress.
 Briggs was tapped as the new national secretary of the new Communist Party-sponsored organization.

 Briggs was named a member of the governing Central Committee of the Communist Party in 1929.
 He would remain an influential figure in the party's hierarchy until the advent of the moderate Popular Front.
 Briggs would ultimately be expelled from the CPUSA at the end of the 1930s, accused of maintaining a "Negro nationalist way of thinking" in defiance of the new integrationist party line.

 Briggs was allowed to rejoin the CPUSA in 1948, following the fall of party leader Earl Browder.
 He would remain active in the organization for the rest of his life, participating in its west coast activities.

 Death and legacy

 Briggs died on October 18, 1966, in Los Angeles, California.
-Briggs was a founder and editor of the crusader.